sjbilardi/FieldOfViewCalculator/README.md

 - "diameter:" inches
 - "wavelgenth:" nanometers
 - "objDistance:" kilometers
-- object size is assumed to be in meters
+- object size is in meters

 1. Define a camera using "Camera" class with parameters:
   - camera name